karstendavidbakker/Prototype/README.md

 The prototype features three 3D printed hardware components located at three locations on the frame of the wheelchair.
 Each part was modelled using Fusion 360 and printed using a Prusa I3 MK3s FDM printer in PLA material.

+The part files are available to download here:
+3.mf files are used specifically, as the printing parameters are contained within the file, according to our recommended settings and performance requirements.

 The housings are employed to achieve the following goals:

 *   To house the electronic components on the frame of the wheelchair, ensuring that they are held stably during folding and unfolding of the wheelchair.